LitRidl/EdenVim/README.md

 The consensus on the Neovim subreddit was clear: eventually, people often craft their own configurations.
 The advice was to start with templates like `Neovim-from-scratch` or `kickstart.nvim`.
 This time, I knew: they're not being elitist, it is genuine advice.

-Some templates were outdated, while others hadn't incorporated basic tools like `Lazy.nvim`.
+Some templates were outdated, while others hadn't incorporated basic tools like `lazy.nvim`.
 I found `nvim-basic-ide` refreshingly straightforward — doing everything myself led to better understanding and personally intuitive keymaps.

 However, a new challenge emerged: plugin authors occasionally introduce breaking changes that can disrupt your workflow.
 And this is where pre-built configurations shine, as maintaining a personal configuration requires significant time investment.

+I want to minimize the distance between _"I've installed it"_, _"It works for my projects"_, and _"I can customize my PDE"_.
 For me, EdenVim fits this gap — you follow the _"do it yourself"_ approach, but with more speed and less frustration.
-I want to minimize the distance between _"I've installed it"_, _"It works for my projects"_, and _"I can customize my PDE"_.
-If you're familiar with Vim, you can be productive in a few days, as tested with my friends.

 ## Requirements